Birra Tirana

 Birra Tirana (Tirana Beer) is a beer company based in Tirana, Albania.
 It is the largest beer producer and the largest selling beer in the country.
 It is also exported and sold in Kosovo and the United States.
 The company is fabricated by Birra Malto Brewery.
 It currently produces three different beer brands.
-Birra Tirana is sold both in bottles and cans of 0.33 lit and 0.5 lit and also in kegs 30 liters and 50 liters.
+Birra Tirana is sold both in bottles and cans of 0.33 lit and 0.5 lit and also in kegs 30 litres and 50 litres.

 July 10, 1960 – Birra Malto is established as Kombinati Ushqimor.